capactio/capact/cmd/argo-runner/README.md

 export RUNNER_INPUT_PATH=argo-args.yaml
 ```

-6. Run the runner:
+5. Run the runner:
 ```bash
 go run cmd/argo-runner/main.go
 ```

-7. Check the workflow status.
+6. Check the workflow status.
 You can use the Argo UI on http://localhost:2746, after you forward the ports:
 ```bash
 kubectl port-forward -n argo svc/argo-server 2746
 ```

-## Hacking

-Main source code is in:
-- `cmd/argo-runner/` - binary main
-- `pkg/runner/argo/` - manifest validation SDK